Sylvainsbrr/mediscreen/README.md

 Installing the app with docker
 ------------------------------

+-Install Java and maven Globally
 -Install @angular/cli and nodejs and docker globally

 -In mediscreen/frontmediscreen